Holiday Storage & Cleanup: Tips for Storing Holiday Cheer 'Til Next Year

 Snap a few photos of your decorations while they're still up, so you can easily recreate the magic when next year rolls around.
 Focus on highly detailed areas like the dinner table, Christmas tree and front yard.

 Get the right containers to keep all of your precious décor safe while stored.
 Sturdy totes, bags and boxes will protect your artificial Christmas tree, strands of lights and that family-favorite waving Santa when it's time to be stashed come January.

 Light it Up With Labels

 Over the years, you might find that your decoration collection has grown quite a bit.
 Keep yourself organized by labeling all of your bags and boxes with what's inside, so you know just what to pull out when decorating in the future.
 Go a step further and label each part of your Christmas tree, to save loads of time and energy during its annual assembly.

 Don't Ignore Delicate Décor

-There are surely tons of pieces in your decorative arsenal that are highly fragile, including ornaments, lights and figureines.
-Take care to wrap these breakable items in bubble wrap, cardboard or tissue paper to ensure you don't accidentally break them when you're rummaging around the attic next year for Halloween decorations.
+There are surely tons of pieces in your seasonal arsenal that are highly fragile, including ornaments, lights and figurines.
+Take care to wrap these breakable items in bubble wrap, cardboard or tissue paper to ensure you don't accidentally break them when rummaging around for Halloween decorations.

 Wrap Up the Season

-Take a couple of extra minutes to save yourself a couple of extra hours in years to come.
-If you've got a lot of Christmas lights, avoid a holiday headache by stopping their self-tangling tendencies.
-Wrap strands around large pieces of cardboard before you put them in their box or bag, and they'll stay straight and ready for action next November.
+Take a few extra minutes to save a few extra hours in years to come.
+If you have a lot of Christmas lights, avoid a holiday headache by stopping their seemingly self-tangling tendencies.
+Wrap strands around large pieces of cardboard before you put them in their box or bag, so they'll stay straight and ready for action next November.